ac-93/soft-actor-critic/README.md

 https://spinningup.openai.com/en/latest/algorithms/sac.html

+### Different approaches for discrete setting

-Two different methods given for using SAC with discrete action spaces.
+Three different methods given for using SAC with discrete action spaces.

 * sac_discrete_gb uses the Gumbel Softmax distribtuion to reparameterize the discrete action space.
 This keeps algorithm similar to the original SAC implementation for continuous action spaces.

-* sac_discrete avoids reparmeterisation and calculates the entropy and KL divergence from the discrete actions given by the policy network.
+* sac_discrete_kl and sac_discrete_pc are similar, both avoid reparmeterisation and calculate the entropy and KL divergence from the discrete actions given by the policy network. sac_discrete_pc is based on the method described in [3] and is most accurate to the original SAC papers, I also find best results with this method.

-Versions of the continuous and discrete algorithms that work with image observations such as the atari gym environments are under sac_cont_image, sac_discrete_atari and sac_discrete_gb_atari.
+Versions of the algorithms that work with image observations such as the atari gym environments are in the image observation directory.

-I've not yet done too much testing so it is possible that there are some problems with the implementations...